 Nearly all of the revenue for the Company relates to sales of glaucoma surgical devices to eye surgeons in the USA and Europe.
-During the 12 months ended 30 June 2022 there was an improvement in the access to surgical facilities compared with the prior period, but some restrictions continued, that limited sales.
-The major impact of COVID-19 on the business during the year to 30 June 2022 related to inability to meet potential new customers at tradeshows, as many events were cancelled or held virtually, and staff illness and supply chain problems slowing down the execution of commercial activities.
+During the 12 months ended 30 June 2023 there was a further improvement in the access to surgical facilities compared with the prior year.
+The major impact of COVID-19 on the business during the year to 30 June 2022 related to an inability to meet potential new customers at tradeshows, as many events were cancelled or held virtually, and staff illness and supply chain problems slowing down the execution of commercial activities.